csc-training/intro-to-dl/day2/README.md

 #### Extracurricular:

 1. Use local storage in Puhti to speed up disk access.
 See [run-lscratch.sh](run-lscratch.sh), which copies the dogs-vs-cats dataset to `$LOCAL_SCRATCH`, and try for example with [tf2-dvc-cnn-simple.py](tf2-dvc-cnn-simple.py).
 Also, see https://docs.csc.fi/#computing/running/creating-job-scripts/#local-storage for more information.
 2. Experiment with Horovod to implement multi-GPU training.
 See [run-hvd.sh](run-hvd.sh) and [tf2-dvc-cnn-simple-hvd.py](tf2-dvc-cnn-simple-hvd.py).
-(Horovod is not working in Puhti with PyTorch yet.)

 ## Setup